neuromechanist/edf_tsv_benchmark/README.md

 Method:
 a) Read the data.
 Remove/adjust the headers, and non-compliant columns. the time column is noncompliant with EDF since it uses >8-byte integers.
 You can remove it or subtract the first time-element from the time column.

 b) Create a concatenated version of the data to simulate longer (or higher-frequency datasets).
 I concatenated the data with itself 10 times.
-So there are 10 data matrices, each with 30 columns, but with n, n*2, n*3, …., n*10 rows.
+So there are 10 data matrices, each with 30 columns, but with n, n * 2, n * 3, …., n * 10 rows.

 c) Save the data metrices using `edfwrite`, BIDS `tsvwrite`, and `writematrix`.
 Note the `writematrix` does not support the `tsv` name.
-So, the files should be saved in `txt`, then renamed and then zipped.
+So, the files should be saved in `txt`, then renamed and then zipped (not implemented here, but will not add singficant overhead).

 d) Read the data files using `edfread`, BIDS `tsvread`, and `readmatrix`.